top of page

 Human beings are social animals, we naturally live in groups, so having a tribe of like-minded people around us can be like having a warm blanket for our souls; it taps into something on a basic instinctive level.

-It is far better to have a few high quality relationships in our lives, with people who really get us, than to be surrounded by a massive crowd of people with whom we only have a surface level relationship.
+It is far better to have a few high-quality relationships in our lives, with people who really get us, than to be surrounded by a massive crowd of people with whom we only have a surface-level relationship.

 An anthropologist called Robin Dunbar has theorised that humans can only maintain friendships with around 150 individuals, and only 5 of those would be intimate or close relationships (loved ones) and 15 of which would be good friends; harking back to our ancestral past when we would have lived in small hunter-gatherer tribes.